squid-cache/squid-cache.github.io/RoadMap/Tasks.rst

 These are large when looked at in full, but any small incremental part you can do is a lot of help.
 Check with squid-dev mailing list to see what we are up to and how you can assist the move forward on these.

+Some of the more urgent smaller tasks inside these big ones have been broken out.

- * Document the source code with Doxygen format.
+ * Document the source code with Doxygen format
+  1. src/Store.* and related
+  1. src/comm.* and related
+  3. src/DelayPools.* and related

  * Add unit tests for each class, API method and function already in existence to improve code quality and speedup future testing.
+  1. src/acl/*
+  2. src/ip/*

  * Removing useless includes.
   1. Pick a system .h listed in compat/types.h and drop all other places its #include by src/* and includes/*